till1993/arw_cleanup/README.md

 # ARW Cleanup

-A tiny CLI utility that deletes (or quarantines) Sony RAW files (`.ARW`) in a given directory that do not have a matching JPEG file (`.JPG`) with the same base name.
+A tiny CLI utility that quarantines (or deletes, if you really want) Sony RAW files (`.ARW`) in a given directory that do not have a matching JPEG file (`.JPG`) with the same base name.
 Helpful when you shoot RAW+JPG but want to keep only the JPGs you actually selected/kept.

 ## What It Does